blakeb211/gl0/readme.txt

 	get campath control pts from a ppm - done write cam path files - done

-collision detection
+ COLLISION DETECTION - UNIFORM GRID
 	NOTES
 	+keep separate list of stationary and moving objects +use distance squared instead of actual distance
 	+do a coarse check before doing a granular check +does collision checking need to be done every frame?

-	UNIFORM GRID SPATIAL PARTITIONING
-	+draw object positions to make sure its center of object +fix PosToGridCoords if needed
-	+verify postion to grid coord is working
+	+use center for now - done

+	TODO
 	+only draw cells with list.size() > 0  // Does the Grid[Index] match the Id[Index]?
 Can I use that?
-	+use center for now
 	+write method to print the nearest neighbors
+	+split out stationary and moving objects

 	+add bounding box to each object, consider spherical +find nearest neighbors, then intersecting bounding boxes, then fine-grain triangle collision
 	-------------------------------------------------
+	+verify postion to grid coord is working - done
+	+draw object positions to make sure its center of object - done +fix PosToGridCoords if needed - not needed
 	+update grid node lists each frame - done

 level generator